clorece/Thea/README.md

 *   **Edge Intelligence**: We are implementing true edge intelligence concepts.
 Future versions will allow Rin to create her own data structures and store memories based on your PC contents and day-to-day activities, tailoring her personality and knowledge specifically to you.
 *   **Local LLM (Ollama)**: We plan to verify and implement Ollama support as an alternative to Gemini.
 This will allow for easier, free, and unlimited access to the companion using local hardware.
+*   **Compact View**: A less obstructive and more minimal UI
+*   **Vocalized Responses and Microphone Inputs**: An optional system of communication where users can enable vocal communication instead of chat bubbles displayed by the companion, as well as an optional voice recording where users can chat with the companion using a microphone.

 ## Getting Started